Winter skincare tips, tricks, and product switch ups to hydrate and protect your skin during the winter months.

 Our skin can become drier and more sensitive in the winter months, so it’s important to use gentle, hydrating cleansers.
 Oil-based, milk-based, or nourishing cream cleansers are your best friends for the next couple of months.
 Your skin should always feel comfortable and hydrated after cleansing.
 If it feels tight, or dry, it means that the product you’re using has disrupted your natural skin barrier, and stripped it of lipids (your skins natural fats that are important for normal skin function and help maintain moisture).
 I’ve listed some of my favourite hydrating cleansers below.

 Exfoliating is so important for getting rid of dead skin cells, improving skin texture, and helping other products work more effectively, however, we need to adjust the frequency in colder weather as our skin is more prone to dryness, redness, and irritation.
-Try and exfoliate no more than once a week with AHA or BHAs (read all about skincare acids here), and make sure to hydrate, hydrate, hydrate, after you exfoliate.
+Try and exfoliate no more than once a week with AHA or BHAs in your winter skincare routine (read all about skincare acids here), and make sure to hydrate, hydrate, hydrate, after you exfoliate.
 (A side note: if you have very dry skin, exfoliate your skin lightly.)

 Switch up your moisturiser